vgitv/one-term.nvim/README.md

 - [X] Create a main terminal buffer and open it in a new split window
 - [X] Toggle the terminal window
+- [X] Rerun the last command without leaving your buffer
 - [X] Easily resize the terminal window
 - [X] Customizable background terminal color
 - [X] Terminal buffer is unlisted (hidden  from `:ls` command)
 - [X] Send lines to the terminal buffer
-- [X] Experimental: jump to file X line Y using stacktrace
+- [X] Jump to file X line Y using stacktrace

+For a list of all sub-commands see below.

 ## Why another toggle-terminal plugin?